-4 The adjudication procedure
+4. The adjudication procedure

-4.1 The Claim
+4.1.
+The Claim

-- 4.1.1 When an application form is received along with any supporting documents, CEDR will make an initial assessment within 15 working days as to whether or not the dispute falls within the scope of the Scheme.
-This assessment will be made by reference to Rules 2.1 and 2.2 above. - 4.1.2 When an application is processed by CEDR, a case reference number will be allocated and communicated to the parties in correspondence from CEDR.
-Both the customer and the company must quote this case reference number in all subsequent correspondence with CEDR regarding the case. - 4.1.3 If CEDR considers the application to be valid, it will notify the company by sending an electronic copy of the customer's application form and any supporting documents to the company ("the notification"). - 4.1.4 If CEDR sends the notification to the company before 4.00pm, the company is deemed to have received it on that day.
-If CEDR sends the notification on or after 4.00pm, the company is deemed to have received it on the following working day. - 4.1.5 Once the notification is deemed to have been received by the company, the company has 10 working days in which to either: - 4.1.5.1 Confirm to CEDR that it is prepared to give the customer all of the remedies requested on the CEDR application form or that it has agreed an alternative settlement by negotiation directly with the customer (this period cannot be extended); or - 4.1.5.2 Send CEDR its written defence to the customer's claim (in exceptional circumstances, CEDR may, at its own discretion, grant the company an extension of the deadline for providing a defence by up to a further five working days). - 4.1.6 If, before the expiry of the timescale at Rule 4.1.5 above, the customer contacts CEDR to add further evidence or submissions to their application, the company will be sent the extra documentation and the timescale at Rule 4.1.5 for the company to reach a settlement or file a defence will be restarted.
+- 4.1.1.
+When an application form is received along with any supporting documents, CEDR will make an initial assessment within 15 working days as to whether or not the dispute falls within the scope of the Scheme.
+This assessment will be made by reference to Rules 2.1 and 2.2 above. - 4.1.2.
+When an application is processed by CEDR, a case reference number will be allocated and communicated to the parties in correspondence from CEDR.
+Both the customer and the company must quote this case reference number in all subsequent correspondence with CEDR regarding the case. - 4.1.3.
+If CEDR considers the application to be valid, it will notify the company by sending an electronic copy of the customer's application form and any supporting documents to the company ("the notification"). - 4.1.4.
+If CEDR sends the notification to the company before 4.00pm, the company is deemed to have received it on that day.
+If CEDR sends the notification on or after 4.00pm, the company is deemed to have received it on the following working day. - 4.1.5.
+Once the notification is deemed to have been received by the company, the company has 10 working days in which to either: - 4.1.5.1.
+Confirm to CEDR that it is prepared to give the customer all of the remedies requested on the application form or that it has agreed an

+- alternative settlement by negotiation directly with the customer (this period cannot be extended); or - 4.1.5.2.
+Send CEDR its written objection to the dispute's eligibility for review under the scheme, specifying one or more reasons under Rule 2.2. above; or - 4.1.5.3.
+Send CEDR its written response to the customer's claim (in exceptional circumstances, CEDR may, at its own discretion, grant the company an extension of the deadline for providing a response by up to a further five working days). - 4.1.6.
+If, before the expiry of the timescale at Rule 4.1.5 above, the customer contacts CEDR to add further evidence or submissions to their application, the company will be sent the extra documentation and the timescale at Rule 4.1.5 for the company to reach a settlement, raise an objection, or file a response will be restarted.

-4.2 Settlement
+4.2.
+Settlement